 A heat pump, as part of a central heating and cooling system, uses the outside air to both heat a home in winter and cool it in summer.

 Technically, a heat pump is a mechanical-compression cycle refrigeration system that can be reversed to either heat or cool a controlled space.
 Think of a heat pump as a heat transporter constantly moving warm air from one place to another, to where it’s needed or not needed, depending on the season.
-Even in air that's seems too cold, heat energy is present.
-When it's cold outside a heat pump extracts this outside heat and transfers it inside.
+Even in air that seems too cold, heat energy is present.
+When it's cold outside, a heat pump extracts what outside heat is available and transfers it inside.
 When it’s warm outside, it reverses directions and acts like an air conditioner, removing heat from your home.

 Note that heat pumps are best for moderate climates, and a supplemental heating source may be needed for lower temperatures.
 As a year-round solution for home comfort, Trane heat pumps can become a key part of your matched system.
 An independent Trane dealer can help you decide if a heat pump system is right for you.

 The main difference between the two is how they create heat.
 A heat pump uses electricity to move heat from one place to another.
 A furnace burns fuel to create heat.
 Because of this, a heat pump will be more energy efficient.
 For example, a Trane XV20i heat pump

 is among the HVAC industry’s most efficient, with a rating up to 20.00 SEER and 10.00 HSPF

 Another difference between heat pumps and furnaces is energy efficiency and environmental impact.
 Because it runs on electricity, heat pumps emit zero of the harmful emissions that have been proven to contribute to climate change.

 Plus, a heat pump will also cool your home in the summer, eliminating the need to purchase a separate air conditioner.